SeaMonster-Studios/rescript-index/README.md

 ## Roadmap

+- Test and verify development workflow of when a package in this repo requires another package in this repo.
+Also test that things work as expected when consuming that package in a project.
 - Setup React Cosmos for documenting all components and their usage, and use tailwind to style the examples
 - Setup continuous deployment for when PRs are merged into the `prod` branch
 - Add components, hooks, utils that are highly used within SeaMonster Studios Engineering as packages here.
 Refactor as necessary to fit withing the constraints and guidelines of this repo.